 If a small bowel stenosis is not firmly excluded, the Pillcam patency capsule (Medtronic, Dublin, Ireland) can be used to confirm small bowel patency before performing CE.
 The patency capsule is a dissolvable capsule with the same size as the Pillcam SB3 capsule (26 x 11 mm).
 It is composed of a lactose body mixed with barium and a radio frequency identification (RFID) tag.
 In each end, the patency capsule has a timer plug designed to erode after 30 hours resulting in disintegration of the capsule, and it has been stated, that all patency capsules are dissolved within 72 hours [71].
 Capsule endoscopy is considered safe if the patency capsule is excreted before 30 hours, an intact capsule is excreted after 30 hours, or passage to the colon of an intact patency capsule has been radiologically confirmed.

 Herrerias et al. examined the Pillcam patency capsule in 106 patients with radiographic evidence of a small bowel stricture [72].
 Small bowel patency was confirmed in 59, and none of these patients experienced capsule retention at a subsequent capsule endoscopy.
 No severe adverse events could be attributed to the patency capsule.
 Furthermore, Yadav et al. concluded that the Pillcam patency capsule and radiological examination were equally reliable for excluding small bowel obstruction or strictures [73].
 Hence, available studies suggest that the Pillcam patency capsule is equal to radiology and a safe method for testing small bowel patency before capsule endoscopy, even in patients with a radiologically verified stenosis.
-However, symptomatic and potentially severe capsule retention with the Pillcam patency capsule has been reported [74, 75].[76]
+However, symptomatic and potentially severe capsule retention with the Pillcam patency capsule has been reported [74, 75].
+In a recent multicenter case series of 1615 patients examined with the Pillcam patency capsule, 20 (1.2%) symptomatic cases of capsule retention were identified [76].
+One patient required surgery; all other patients with a retained patency capsule in the small bowel resolved spontaneously or after corticosteroid therapy.
+Hence, symptomatic patency capsule retention is uncommon and the prognosis is good.

 Reading protocols